Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

-Nonetheless, Thessaloniki, located in mainland Greece, is a wonderful city that you’ll undoubtedly want to visit.
-It is located in the Central Macedonia region in northern Greece.
+Nonetheless, Thessaloniki is a city that many travelers come to love upon arrival.
+It sits in the Central Macedonia region of northern Greece and feels far more local and lived-in than Greece’s most touristed destinations.
 Thessaloniki will surprise you with lots of cultural activities and vibrant nightlife.

-When planning a trip to a Greek city, only a few people wonder if their next vacation should be to Athens or Thessaloniki.
-Athens is indeed an incredible place to visit, but if you are looking for something less “classic,” you really should give Thessaloniki a chance.
+When planning a trip to a Greek city, few people consider whether their next vacation should be to Athens or Thessaloniki.
+Athens is indeed an incredible place to visit, but if you are looking for something less “classic,” you should consider Thessaloniki.

-It is a gorgeous and bustling coastal city with lots to offer regarding history, culture, and nightlife.
+It is a gorgeous and bustling coastal city with much to offer in terms of history, culture, and nightlife.

-The city was a crossroads of cultures because it was positioned on important trading routes, which is why, today, Thessaloniki is one of the most multicultural places in Greece.
+The city was a crossroads of cultures because it was positioned on major trading routes, which is why Thessaloniki is today one of the most multicultural places in Greece.

 Delicious local foods, lively markets, great shopping venues, and a buzzing nightlife scene only add to the reasons that make Thessaloniki a wonderful place to visit.